osohq/oso/docs/using/libraries/java/index.rst

 ..
 TODO: make below note reference correct doc

 .. note::
-    More detailed examples of working with application classes can be found in :ref:`auth-models`.
+    More detailed examples of working with application classes can be found in :doc:`/using/examples/index`.

 Class Instances
 ^^^^^^^^^^^^^^^^